 Dan conducted a nationwide ethics webinar for the Financial Planning Association (FPA).
 The CFP Board mandates all Certified Financial Planner(R) licensees receive instruction on its Standards of Professional Conduct.
 Attendees fulfilled this part of their bi-annual continuing education requirements.

 Dan also served on a panel for a Retirement and Estate Planning at the World Money Show in Orlando.

-Charlie, Derrick Chandler, Lynne, Mike Salmon and Morgan Tamayo attended the FPA of Central Florida Symposium where they attended sessions covering such diverse topics as global economic conditions, the new tax code changes, and reverse mortgages.
+Charlie, Derrick Chandler, and Mike Salmon attended the FPA of Central Florida Symposium where they attended sessions covering such diverse topics as global economic conditions, the new tax code changes, and reverse mortgages.

 Derrick and Dan attended the T3 Technology conference in Miami in order to evaluate the latest and greatest software wealth managers can use to better serve their clients.

 Moisand Fitzgerald Tamayo, LLC is an Orlando, Tampa and Melbourne, Florida based fee-only financial planner serving central Florida and clients across the country.
 Moisand Fitzgerald Tamayo, LLC specializes in providing objective financial planning, retirement planning, and investment management to help clients build, manage, grow, and protect their assets through all phases of one’s life and the many transitions in between.
 If you have any questions or would like to discuss anything further, please give us a call or send us a note.
 If you are not a client and wish to receive emails notifying you of new posts – no more than once per month – fill out the subscription information in the sidebar to the right.
 For more frequent updates, follow us on Facebook, LinkedIn, or Twitter.